Wi11ione/wi11ione.github.io/_pages/research.md

 ---

-### Adaptive Evolution and Evaluation of Secure and Confident Intelligent Systems: Safety Evaluation of Autonomous Vehicles in Complex Environments
+## Adaptive Evolution and Evaluation of Secure and Confident Intelligent Systems: Safety Evaluation of Autonomous Vehicles in Complex Environments
 #### supported by the National Natural Science Foundation of China under Grant U23B2061, directed by Prof. Yanjun Huang

 ---

-#### Results achieved 2023.1-2024.5
+### Results achieved 2023.1-2024.5
 <div class="research-grid">
   <a class="research-item" href="{{ site.url }}/research/adaptive-evolution/safety-evaluation/safety-analysis/">
     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="Safety Analysis">
       <div class="research-text">
-        <h4>Proposed an approach for the safety analysis of autonomous vehicles from complex safety-critical scenario data, which can intuitively reveal the distribution and characteristics of safety-critical scenarios for any given algorithm.</h4>
+        <h4>We proposed an approach for the safety analysis of autonomous vehicles from complex safety-critical scenario data, which can intuitively reveal the distribution and characteristics of safety-critical scenarios for any given algorithm.</h4>
       </div>
     </div>
   </a>